Atari Program Recorder: Electrical design

-The Atari 8-bit family machines featured an advanced (for the era) input/output system, Atari SIO.
+The Atari 8-bit computers featured an advanced (for the era) input/output system, Atari SIO.
 Devices normally had in and out ports that allowed a number of devices to be daisy-chained together into a single port on the host computer.
 Most devices were "smart", listening for commands being sent through the data stream for instructions pertaining it its own device number.
 For instance, the Atari 810 floppy disk drive included a MOS 6507 that watched for commands being sent to a device number selected using switches on the back of the drive.

 The cassette drive was intended to be a much lower-cost device and this eliminated the possibility of it being smart.
 Instead, and in contrast to any other devices used with SIO, the cassette system used several dedicated pins in the SIO port that directly controlled the drive.
 These included pin 8, MOTOR, that turned the tape drive motor on and off, and pin 11, AUDIOIN, which passed through any audio recorded on the left audio channel into the system.
-Data was read and written to the right audio channel using the standard data pins, pin 3, DATAIN and pin 5, DATAOUT.
+Data was read and written to the right audio channel using the standard SIO data pins, pin 3, DATAIN and pin 5, DATAOUT.

 Because there was no way to decode commands or perform device selection, any single host computer could only support a single drive.
 This was enforced by leaving off the daisy-chaining port on the tape decks, forcing it to be the last device on the SIO chain.
-The exception was the 1010, which included a second port and did allow chaining.
+The exceptions were the 1010 and the XC11, which included an additional port and did allow chaining.